Umerfarooq55/Flutter-Simple-Login/README.md

-A new Simple Flutter Login project.With little animations
+A new Simple Flutter Login project with little animations.

 ## Getting Started